Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdans/Subata.md

 At first guild kept the price of coal minimal, making barely any profit (some sources even suggest the guild was operating on a loss).
 This move was deliberate - it allowed Subata to push the competition out, making the guild a monopoly.
 It also provided excellent conditions to build more factories, making the southern kingdoms even more reliable on guild coal.
 But the bubble had to burst.

 ## Baltabalian advisor
 After Subata ensured that south was hooked up on their coal supply, they began cranking up the prices.
-Some independent desert-weavers did try to provide cheaper coal, but
+Some independent desert-weavers did try to provide cheaper coal, but the competition was quickly *silenced*.
+Southern kings

 ## Overseer